10 Less-Travelled Islands of Tonga(c) tongapocketguide.com

 2. Ha’ano

-While the islands of Lifuka, Foa and Uolevu are the most visited in the Ha’apai group, if you’re looking to see another side of Ha’apai, then take a boat trip to Ha’ano.
+While the islands of Lifuka, Foa and Uoleva are the most visited in the Ha’apai Group, if you’re looking to see another side of Ha’apai, then take a boat trip to Ha’ano.
 The women’s group of the island’s village put on special cultural experiences for visitors through handicraft demonstrations, cultural performances from the school children, and a traditional Tongan lunch.
 Learn more about the Ha’apai group in The Complete Guide to Ha’apai.

 3. Niuafo’ou